Two-Stage Immigration for Entrepreneurs under IMP C11

 - Immigration to Quebec as a self-employed person

-- Actively manage your business in Canada for at least 12 consecutive months in Canada with a valid work permit.
+- Actively manage your business in Canada for at least 12 consecutive months with a valid work permit.
 This option is important as you will receive up to 340 CRS points (conditions apply – subject to change in the future)

 - Meet the minimum requirements for the Federal Skilled Worker Program